-All of our RNs have at least 20-hours of lactation training and are available to offer breastfeeding support to patients.
-Additionally, we have 10 CLC and 11 IBCLC trained Lactation Consultants who have undergone even more detailed and rigorous training so they can assist with any challenges a mother might be facing with breastfeeding.
-They also offer educational support to help ensure that patients succeed.
+All registered nurses have at least 20-hours of lactation training and are available to offer breastfeeding support to patients.
+Additionally,16 CLC and 1 IBCLC trained Lactation Consultants have undergone even more detailed and rigorous training to assist with any challenges a mother might be facing with breastfeeding.
+They also offer educational support to help ensure patients succeed.
 Our vision is for all babies to receive skin-to-skin contact immediately after birth and receive breast milk for first feed.

 IBCLC Lactation Consultants

-Breastfeeding is a natural way to give a newborn the important nutrients that baby needs.
-Good nutrition is important throughout our lives, but especially during infancy and childhood because of its effects on growth and development.
-The American Academy of Pediatrics recommends that baby is exclusively breastfed for at least 6 months.
+Breastfeeding is a natural way to give a newborn the important nutrients a baby needs.
+Good nutrition is important, but especially during infancy and childhood because of its effects on growth and development.
+The American Academy of Pediatrics recommends a baby is exclusively breastfed for at least 6 months.
 Parents should avoid offering artificial nipples and pacifiers and moms and babies should practice skin-to-skin contact often.
-UMC strongly recommends that baby receives breast milk for first feed and offers professional support to mothers during pregnancy, during her hospital stay and even after delivery through our Women’s Health Clinics.
+UMC strongly recommends a baby receives breast milk for first feed and offers professional support to mothers during pregnancy, during hospital stay and even after delivery through our Women’s Health Clinics.